tyrinlewis123/circularity/README.md

 ##### What does this function actually do?

-`draw` is a library of functions that allow us to draw various shapes on our `canvas`.
+First we call a function from the `draw` library: a collection of functions that allow us to draw various shapes on our `canvas`.
 This method, `draw.randomCircleInArea` will draw a circle of random size, color, and location within the screen along with a few other settings.
-Check out the API:
+Check out the parameters of the function below:

     randomCircleInArea(area, randomizeAlpha, addCross, borderColor, borderThickness, randomRadialProps)